19

 Federal government page for the HST has lots of (confusing) information.

-The HST will benefit businesses and government.
-Gee, who got left out?
+The HST will benefit large businesses and government.
+Gee, guess who got left out?
 The consumer.
-Business will save billions of dollars annually; government will earn billions more in taxes; consumers will pay billions more each year.
-See any kind of pattern here?
+Business will save billions of dollars annually, the government will earn billions more in taxes, and consumers will pay billions more each year.
+Notice any kind of pattern here?

-In theory, businesses will reinvest all their savings, create zillions of new jobs, and then consumers will enjoy new-found prosperity.
+In theory, businesses will reinvest all their savings by creating zillions of new jobs and consumers will then enjoy new-found prosperity from these new jobs.
 Of course, this prosperity isn’t exactly around the corner.
-It’s estimated to be about 10 to 16 years away.
+It’s estimated to be about 10 to 16 years away, if it happens at all.

 The place of supply rules change for intangible property.
 A digital photo that’s delivered by e-mail or FTP to a client is considered intangible property.
 The new rule is that applicable sales tax will be based on the location of the customer and not the location of the photographer’s business, but there may be exceptions.